mdn/curriculum/curriculum/2-extensions/4-performance.md

   - Be careful about font choices — not too big in file size, contain only the glyphs you need

-- How to improve “time to usable”
+- How to improve "time to usable"

   - Minimize initial load